Skip links

 Egypt VAT e-invoice updates

-July 2023 Paper invoices now invalid as mandatory e-invoicing rolled out B2B and B2C
+Paper invoices become invalid as mandatory e-invoicing rolled out B2B and B2C

 Egyptian tax payers will no longer be able to rely on paper VAT invoices for the purposed of VAT deductions from 1 July 2023.
 This follows the phased introduction of mandated e-invoices and e-receipts.
-B2B mandatory invoicing should be completed for all taxpayers by April 2023.
+B2B mandatory invoicing should be completed for all taxpayers by the end of 2024.

 Any old paper invoices may still be used as a basis for VAT deductions.